Events

 Register for Virtual Teen-Led Grief Support Groups

-Registration for the spring 2024 Peer Healing group is now open!
+Registration for our Peer Healing group is now open!
 Peer Healing is a teen-led grief support group for teens 13-18 that meets once a week on Wednesday nights for 8 weeks.
 Games, conversation, and connection will help teens who have experienced a death loss find a healing space and skills that will help them as they navigate their new normal.
 Learn more about our Peer Healing groups here.

 News